Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Paying taxes with a credit card could make sense if you have a large minimum spending requirement to meet on a card.

-For example, the Chase British Airways card has an offer to earn a total of 100,000 British Airways Avios points after meeting the tiered spending requirements.
-(EXPIRED.)
+For example, the Chase British Airways Visa Signature Card has an offer to earn a total of 100,000 British Airways Avios points after meeting the tiered spending requirements.

 It’s a terrific opportunity to earn a huge number of British Airways Avios points!
 But to get the full bonus, you’ll have to spend: